otakustay/react-diff-view/README.md

 - `{Function} onRenderCode`: Callback when code is rendered, can be used to further manipulate the DOM element containing code, see [Syntax highlight](#syntax-highlight) section for detail.
 - `{Object} widgets`: An object of `{changeKey: element}` to render widget for changes, see [Add widgets](#add-widgets) section for detail.

-A basic use case is to pass `chunks` and `viewType` prop to `Diff` component, the diff will be rendered:
+A basic use case is to pass `hunks` and `viewType` prop to `Diff` component, the diff will be rendered:

 ```javascript
 import {parseDiff, Diff} from 'react-diff-view';